Bruce McEwen Lifetime Achievement Award

 The International Society of Psychoneuroendocrinology (ISPNE) has awarded the prestigious Lifetime Achievement Awards for over 20 years to a distinguished line of outstanding scientists in the field of psychoneuroendocrinology, for their contributions to our understanding of brain-body interactions.

-The 2023 Bruce McEwen Lifetime Achievement Award will be given by the Society during its Annual Meeting that will take place in London, at the Royal Society of Medicine, on August 30th and 31st and September 1st, 2023.
+The 2025 Bruce McEwen Lifetime Achievement Award will be given by the Society during its Annual Meeting that will take place in New Orleans, Louisiana September 3rd-5th .
+The awardee will present a lecture at the 2025 annual meeting, and the award will be presented in-person.

-All ISPNE members are invited to submit their nominations (name and a brief statement of support) via email with “Bruce McEwen Lifetime Achievement Award” as the subject line to Professor Carmine Pariante at the following e-mail address: [email protected]
+All ISPNE members are invited to submit their nominations (name and a brief statement of support) via email with “Bruce McEwen Lifetime Achievement Award” as the subject line to ISPNE President Emma Adam at the following e-mail address: [email protected].

 2015: Alan Schatzberg